zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 Duration: 30 minutes

-In this exercise, you create Logic App which will trigger when an item is added to the `notificationqueue` Azure Storage Queue.
-The Logic App will send an email message to the email address included in the `notificationqueue` message.
+In this exercise, you create Logic App, which triggers whenever an item is added to the `notificationqueue` Azure Storage Queue.
+The Logic App sends an email message to the email address included in the `notificationqueue` message.

-### Task 1: Create SendGrid account
+### Task 1: Create a SendGrid account

-In this task, you will create a SendGrid account through the Azure portal to send email notifications to customers, informing them that their order has been processed, and is on its way.
+In this task, you will create a SendGrid account through the Azure portal to send email notifications to customers, informing them that their order has been processed and is on its way.

 1. In the [Azure portal](https://portal.azure.com/), select the **Show portal menu** icon and then select **+Create a resource** from the menu.